ropensci/occCite/cran-comments.md

 This is an object that was designed to be internal for the BIEN package, but was necessary for occCite to access the database.

 ## Downstream dependencies
-I have also run a devtools::revdep() check on downstream dependencies of occCite.
+I also ran tools::check_packages_in_dir check on downstream dependencies of occCite.

 All packages that I could install passed with no ERRORs or WARNINGs.